Will Smith Preview, Player Props: Dodgers vs. Giants

 Will Smith At The Plate

-- Among qualifying hitters, he ranks 73rd in batting average, while his on-base percentage ranks 28th and he is 73rd in slugging.
+- He ranks 73rd in batting average, 27th in on base percentage, and 73rd in slugging among qualified hitters in MLB play.

-- In 62.9% of his 124 games this season, Smith has picked up at least one hit.
-He's also had 33 multi-hit games.

-- Smith has driven in a run in 53 games this season (42.7%), including 18 games with more than one RBI (14.5%).
+- Smith has had an RBI in 53 games this season (42.7%), including 18 multi-RBI outings (14.5%).
 He has also driven home three or more of his team's runs in four contests.

+- He has scored in 52.4% of his games this year, with more than one run scored in 9.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.